-To date, a total of 7700 indigenous species have been planted over 4ha across 5 sites (Far Beach, Haliday Bay, Bucasia Beach, Sandfly Creek and Ball Bay).
-The focus of this revegetation is to improve and enhance the natural values of the area, ensure continued stabilisation of the dune systems and in conjunction with weed control activities improve opportunity for natural regeneration.
-In addition revegetation mitigates erosion, protecting the coastal buffer zone through dune stabilisation and encouragement of natural regeneration whilst also providing additional habitat for native wildlife.
+The focus of this revegetation is to improve and enhance the natural values of the area, ensure continued stabilisation of the dune systems and, in conjunction with weed control activities, improve opportunity for natural regeneration.
+In addition revegetation mitigates erosion, and protects the coastal buffer zone and riparian corridors through dune stabilisation and encouragement of natural regeneration whilst also providing additional habitat for native wildlife.

 Weeds change the natural diversity and balance of ecological communities.
-They have the ability to alter structure, species composition, fire frequency and abundance of native communities, and consequently impact aquatic ecosystems and water quality.
-Weed control has occurred over four public sites (Keeleys Road wetlands, Slade Point Reserve wetlands, Ball Bay Reserve and Seaforth Reserve) as a means to improve water quality and increase native habitat connectivity in areas that have been heavily impacted by urban coastal development.
+They have the ability to alter structure, species composition, fire frequency, and abundance of native communities, and consequently impact upon aquatic ecosystems and water quality.
+Weed control has occurred over eleven public sites across the urban coastal landscape of the Mackay Whitsunday Isaac region between 2013 and 2016.
+Works were undertaken at Keeleys Road wetlands, Slade Point Reserve, Shoal Point to Bucasia Beach, Seaforth Reserve, Finlaysons Point, Ball Bay, Apsley Creek, Carmilla Reserve, Sandfly Creek Reserve, Sandringham Bay, Galbraith Creek, Twin Creek, Little McCreadys Creek, Lagoons Creek and Cape Palmerston as a means to improve water quality and increase native habitat connectivity in areas that have been heavily impacted by urban coastal development.

-Coastal reserve areas focused on for weed control included patches of critically endangered regional ecosystems (beach scrub (RE 8.2.2) and coastal grasslands (RE: 7.4.1)) as well as other significant vegetation communities.
-Improving habitat connectivity is vital in such ecosystems such as beach scrub as it provides essential habitat for the listed northern quoll (EPBC Act, endangered), rusty monitor (NCA Act, of concern), and coastal sheath tail bat (NCA Act, vulnerable).
-401.2 ha of weed control was conducted at 5 coastal sites between Jan and June 2015.
+The focus on reserve areas for weed control included patches of critically endangered regional ecosystems (beach scrub (Regional Ecosystem 8.2.2), Melaleuca viridiflora woodlands (RE 8.3.3) and coastal grasslands (RE 7.4.1)) as well as other significant vegetation communities.
+Improving habitat connectivity is vital in such ecosystems such as beach scrub as it provides essential habitat for the listed northern quoll (EPBC Act, endangered), rusty monitor (NCA Act, of concern), mangrove mouse and coastal sheath tail bat (NCA Act, vulnerable).